Regenerative Injection Therapies

 A2M injections refer specifically to preparations that isolate and concentrate Alpha-2-Macroglobulin as the primary therapeutic agent.
 Some practices offer A2M as a standalone product, often manufactured through a separate processing protocol or sourced as a point-of-care preparation.

-PC is best for:
+PC is best for

 Moderate to advanced osteoarthritis, particularly when cartilage preservation is a priority